 The scope of review in the proceedings is determined by Section 328 of the Code of Civil Procedure.
-While no review of the foreign title on the merits is conducted within this recognition procedure, both the procedural standard in the original proceeding as well as the conformity of the decision with German ordre public are assessed.
+While no review of the foreign title on the merits is conducted within this recognition procedure, both the procedural standard in the original proceeding and the conformity of the decision with the German ordre public are assessed.
 Enforcement of such a title can be immensely time-consuming due to the potentially extensive duration of the proceedings.

-If this judicial procedure has been completed, enforcement takes place based on the judgment of the German court.
-The foreign judgment itself is therefore technically not enforced as it has been converted to a German judgment.
+If this judicial procedure is complete, enforcement takes place based on the judgment of the German court.
+Therefore, the foreign judgment is technically not enforced as it has been converted to a German judgment.